sktime/sktime/docs/source/glossary.rst

         In ``sktime`` reduction is used to allow one learning task to be adapted as a solution for an alternative task.

     Variable
-        Refers to some measurement of in terest.
+        Refers to some measurement of interest.
 Variables may be cross-sectional (e.g. time-invariant measurements like a patient's place of birth) or
         :term:`time series`.

     Timepoint